Roxana38/E-prozar-sprint/README.md

 -Traian Belciug

  Our project is still in development and currently we just finished the 1st sprint.

+# For the frontend we used:

+   - React
+   - Material UI
+   - CSS
+   - Visual c++

 ## Story

 You and a friend had the idea to create a website for the local grocery store down the street after you heard them considering to try out this "online thing where the people are all going these days".